 Under some circumstances, you may be able to request a deferment or forbearance on your loan, which means you can postpone payments for a period of time.
 Circumstances that may warrant a deferment include enrolling in graduate school, inability to find employment, and economic hardship.
 Since the lender for your Perkins loan is the University of Denver, you would request a deferment or forbearance directly with the DU Bursar.

 Can my loan ever be cancelled or forgiven?

 Yes!
-You can have all or part of your loan cancelled if you engage in certain types of public service, such as service in a Head Start program, the Peace Corps, the military, or teaching in low-income schools.
+You can have all or part of your loan cancelled if you engage in certain types of public service, such as the Head Start program, the Peace Corps, or the military, or by teaching in low-income schools.

 Find additional information about the Perkins loan on the Bursar's website, or contact them directly at 303-871-4944 or firstname.lastname@example.org.